グローバルナビゲーションへ

 ーHow have you cultivated this work ethic?

-For many years, we placed great emphasis on maintaining the Saihoji gardens with our own hands.
-The methods of broom work continue to change, and I believe that the heart has been nurtured in the process.
+For many years, we have placed great emphasis on maintaining the Saihoji garden with our own hands.
+The methods of broom work continue to change, and I believe that the process has nurtured our hearts.

 ーYou mentioned doing a lot of trial and error, but could you tell us what lessons you have learned through your work?